 Spinach, romaine, rocket, broccoli, and other leafy greens are especially important.
 They are high in a certain B vitamin called folate, which is known to improve ovulation.
 Folate is essentially the food based nutrient that folic acid is derived from.

 High quality proteins in your diet are important for your fertility.
-The best quality proteins contain all the essential amino acids.
+The best quality proteins contain essential amino acids.
 Wild Salmon is rich in omega-3 fatty acids, which helps to regulate reproductive hormones and increase blood flow to the reproductive organs.
-Salmon is also lower in mercury than other fatty fish.
+Salmon is lower in mercury than other fatty fish.

 Note for avid fish eaters; steer clear of shark, swordfish, king mackerel and tilefish when trying to get pregnant.

 Research conducted at the Harvard School of Public Health observed around 19,000 women who were actively trying to get pregnant.
 They found that infertility was 39 percent more likely in women with a high intake of animal-based protein.
 But women who ate a lot of plant protein were substantially less likely to have trouble trying with conception.

 Throw chickpeas into a salad, or make a vegetarian chili.
 Don’t like beans?
 Lentils, tofu and nuts are good plant-based proteins as well.